 “Book awards are great for marketing buzz on the awards websites and through the press releases they put out about the winners, all of which is additional publicity for you,” Desjardins said.
 “And award stickers definitely influence the consumer at the point-of-sale.”

 But with so many contests out there, how should indie authors choose which to enter?

 Catherine Goulet, co-founder of the Next Generation Indie Book Awards, organized by the Independent Book Publishing Professionals Group, advises taking a peek under the hood.
-Check and see which organization is sponsoring the awards program and who the judges are.
+Check and see which organization is sponsoring the awards program and at who the judges are.
 If a contest isn’t transparent about who sits on its judging panel, it might not be worth entering.

 And while most awards programs charge an entry fee, usually in the neighborhood of about $75, indie authors should be aware that some awards are more about making money than giving kudos to outstanding writers.

 At Next Gen, which operates as a nonprofit, the judging pool includes a variety of editors, marketers, and designers with experience in the publishing industry, as well as big name literary agents, such as Marilyn Allen, who used to work with authors like Ken Follett, Barbara Kingsolver, and Stephen King during her time at HarperCollins.

 Judges like Allen are looking for quality, Goulet said.
 And while an original story or content is important, so is attention to detail.

 “The feedback we get over and over again from judges is that some individuals don’t spend the time getting an outside editor to edit their work,” Goulet said.
 “They might have a fantastic story, but the book is not edited well or polished, and no matter how good the story is, we can’t award those books.”